alfonsobries/vue-tailwind-docs/content/workflow.md

 ### Variants as objects

-The `variant` prop also accepts an object where the `key` should be the variant you want to apply and the `value` shoudl be a truthy or a falsy value.
+The `variant` prop also accepts an object where the `key` should be the variant you want to apply and the `value` should be a truthy or a falsy value.

 #### Example: